KS3 Curriculum Guide

 CPRE (Citizenship, Personal and Religious Education) forms part of the curriculum in every year at Sweyne Park.
 Pupils have four RE lessons per fortnight in Year 7 and two per fortnight in Year 8, while they have two CPE lessons per fortnight in both years.
 In Years 9, 10 and 11 pupils study a combination of the two subjects in a single CPRE lesson.
 The course challenges pupils to think about a wide range of issues and situations they will face in their lives.
 It provides a firm basis of knowledge and enables pupils to develop their own spirituality and code of behaviour, and to gain an understanding of, and respect for, other people’s beliefs, faith and attitudes.

-The course is built around the concept of respect; respect for oneself, respect for others and respect for all aspects of environment.
+The course is built around the concept of respect; respect for oneself, respect for others and respect for all aspects of the environment.
 CPE is taught in mixed ability tutor groups, whilst RE and CPRE are taught in sets.

 Religious Education (RE) Aspects